 LDT facilitates focused exploration of FFPE or frozen tissues from investigative studies.
 The combination of laser microdissection, microarray, and molecular pathology techniques results in a powerful approach to tissue analysis for exploring molecular markers and pathway perturbations.
 The technique yields sufficient mRNA to enable tissue region-specific unbiased pathways analysis for the identification of hits on adverse outcome pathways

 An example of this approach can be found in Case Study 2.

 MicroMatrices are experts in the use of RNAscope technology, capable of detecting and visualising a single RNA transcript within a cell with high sensitivity/specificity and little to no background.
 This technology has now been refined to allow for the detection of a single base pair change.
-Used in combination with immunohistochemistry staining and colocalisation to offer clients a unique target visualisation capacity which can guide and/or corroborate mechanistic and mode of action studies.
+Used in combination with immunostaining and colocalisation analysis, RNA/Basescope offers a unique target visualisation capacity which can guide and/or corroborate mechanistic and mode of action studies.
 For an example of this application, please see Case Study 1.